lopsided98/dnsupdate/docs/using.rst

    :prog: dnsupdate
    :nodefault:

-**dnsupdate** can be run as a cron job or with any other scheduler.
-A systemd service file (for use with a systemd timer) is included in the root of the repository, but it will have to be manually installed unless you are using the Arch Linux AUR package.
+**dnsupdate** is designed to be run as a cron job or with any other scheduler.
+It checks for address changes and exits after sending any necessary updates.
+Example systemd service and timer files are included in the root of the repository.
+The service file is automatically installed as part of the Arch Linux AUR package.

 On startup, **dnsupdate** checks if the addresses for any of the configured services have changed, and if so it will attempt to update them.
 If an update